You will find more information here:

 How much money do I need for food & hygiene products?

-In touristic areas like Tamarindo, the food in supermarkets or restaurants is a more expensive than in non- touristic areas.
+In touristic areas like Tamarindo, the food in supermarkets or restaurants is more expensive than in non- touristic areas.

 For cheap food I recommend you to visit a soda.
 Those are small, typical restaurants, that offer typical food at low prices.
 Authentic, cheap and delicious!
 Just ask a local!